-Today is devoted to the "centro storico" of Genoa which we will explore on foot.
-We'll begin with Piazza de Ferrari, just down the street from our hotel, where we will visit the Teatro Carlo Felice by Aldo Rossi, reconstructed in 1991, following world war II damage.
-From there we will visit the largely Gothic cathedral of San Lorenzo and then wind our way through narrow streets to Strada Nuova or via Garibaldi.
+This houses Mitchell Wolfson's highly eclectic collection of objects and works of art from 1880 to 1945.
+We'll continue on to Genoa to check into our centrally located hotel, the Bristol Palace.
+Genoa is remarkable for its topography-it clings to and is strung out along the coast, climbing up its steep slopes.
+Nineteenth century formal urbanism takes advantage of the few flat areas, the formerly (and perhaps still) seedy port areas occupy a maze of narrow alleys, and elegant residential districts climb up the slopes with piazzas and streets forming terraces on top of buildings below.
+Our first destination will be Strada Nuova or via Garibaldi.
 This was laid out in the mid-sixteenth century to provide building sites for suitable palaces for the families of the aristocracy.
 These palazzi are known for the way in which they adapt to the sloping conditions on either side of the street: their courtyards and gardens beyond are filled with complex stairways and many linked levels.
 Of the over a dozen palaces several have been turned into museums, and two, the Palazzo Bianco and Palazzo Rosso have been since the nineteenth century.
-We will visit them along with a private visit to the Palazzo Lomellino with its frescos by Bernardo Strozzi (1581-1644).
+We will visit them along with Palazzo Doria del Principe with a private visit to the Palazzo Lomellino with its frescos by Bernardo Strozzi (1581-1644).
 From there we will continue on to via Balbi, where the University and Palazzo Reale offer more solutions to the challenge of arranging courtyards and gardens on a hillside.
-There may be the option of getting tickets to the Bejart Ballet's performance of Bolero and Firebird in the Teatro Carlo Felice for either an afternoon or evening performance.
-Also, there will be a chance to return to Piazza dei Ferrari to visit the Museo Ligustica, founded in 1751 and in this location from 1831.
-Dinner is planned for the Michelin starred restaurant La Bitta della Pergola with its renowned and inventive seafood.
+After some time to ourselves, we'll have dinner in Antica Osteria di Vico Palla in the old port area beside the new From top: San Fruttuoso, Camogli (sketches by Stephen Harby), Left: Hotel Continental, Santa Margherita; right: Hotel Bristol, Genoa.
+A Stephen Harby Invitational Journey: Liguria and Piedmont aquarium.